toralf/torutils/dashboards/README.md

 An Ansible example to scrape metrics is given [here](https://github.com/toralf/tor-relays/?tab=readme-ov-file#metrics).

-A Prometheus config would look like this:
+The Prometheus config needs to set the _nickname_, i.e. it is set using the address (usually the hostname):

 ```yaml
 - job_name: "Tor-Relay"